 - The cultural context that shapes and reflects Western ideals for appearance, family relationships and eating habits

 - Critical reviewing for programs designed to prevent obesity and eating disorders

 - Critical review of current interventions for weight management and treatment of disorders and their effectiveness

 - Ways to enhance competency in working with eating disorders and obesity in your professional practice area

 - How to identify roles and the importance of interdisciplinary members in the treatment of eating disorders and obesity

-You must have an undergraduate or graduate degree in family, nutrition sciences or related degree.
+You must have an undergraduate or graduate degree in nutrition, dietetics, or family sciences or related degree.
 You’ll need to have introductory coursework in nutrition, psychology and family relationships.
 You must be accepted into the program and have status as a graduate student or a student at large.